Ireland in the Eurovision Song Contest 2011: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate in the 2011 Eurovision Song Contest on 3 November 2010.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2011 contest on 3 November 2010.
 From 2008 to 2010, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2011 Eurovision Song Contest, RTÉ announced on 26 November 2010 the organisation of Eurosong 2011 to choose the artist and song to represent Ireland at the contest.
+For the 2011 contest, it announced on 26 November 2010 the organisation of Eurosong 2011 to choose the artist and song.
 The competition format differed from the previous three years with a mentor system that involved five music professionals each selecting one entry for the competition, indicating the abandonment of the public entry submission process.
 In regards to the mentor system, Julian Vignoles, Irish Eurovision Head of Delegation, stated: "Given our mixed results in recent years, we felt it was our duty to look again at our selection procedure to see what method could improve Ireland's chances of winning on the Eurovision stage.
 Ireland has a vibrant and successful music industry and we want to find the best performer to represent our country.
 This year we have decided to suspend the open call for entries and instead harness the skills and experience of professionals in the Irish music business to source the talent and the song that has the potential to be a Eurovision winner.
 We are enlisting five people who each have proven success in different areas of the music industry so the public will have five strong entries to choose from in Eurosong 2011."

 Before Eurovision

 Eurosong 2011

-Eurosong 2011 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2011.
+Eurosong 2011 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2011.
 The competition was held on 11 February 2011 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
 The show was also broadcast online via the broadcaster's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.